-The story of the Airline Tuxedo Pro electric guitar starts in the year 1952, around the time that Gibson was breaking new ground with its single-cut solid body Les Paul.
+The story of the Airline Tuxedo electric guitar starts in the year 1952, around the time that Gibson was breaking new ground with its single-cut solid body Les Paul.
 It was this year that the Kay Musical Company released their ThinTwin model to great success, as it became their longest lasting instrument being produced from 1952-1958.
-Contrary to its name, the ThinTwin did not in fact have a thinline body.
+Contrary to its name, the ThinTwin did not have a thinline body.

 Featuring a semi-hollow body more than 2” in width, the “thin” in the name refers to the slimness of its dual pickups.
 The guitar was made famous by legendary bluesman Jimmy Reed, and was aptly nicknamed the “Jimmy Reed” model.

 Fast forward a few years to 1955, Kay was undergoing a drastic shift in its administration.
 After 33 years with the company, President Henry “Hank” Kuhrmeyer resigned and passed on his role to University of Chicago graduate Sidney M. Katz.
 Katz had previously been an employee of the Harmony Company, and was described by Kuhrmeyer as being “an aggressive, experienced young man who is determined to make Kay an even more important name in the music field.”

 One of the biggest successes Katz brought to the company was his idea of associating big name musicians with the brand.
 Perhaps impacted by the recent hit that Gibson had with its Les Paul guitars, Katz decided to find a name that Kay could endorse.

 As the story goes, in 1956 Kay built a special version of their “Kay Professional” model and brought it to a local club where jazz guitar virtuoso Barney Kessel was playing.
 They gave him the guitar, and worked out a deal for him to endorse a new line of Kay products.